dokku/dokku/docs/deployment/methods/buildpacks.md

 ## Using a specific buildpack version

-As Dokku pins all buildpacks via herokuish releases, there may be occasions where a local buildpack version is out of date.
-If you wish to use a more recent version of the buildpack, you may use any of the above methods to specify a buildpack **without** the git sha attached like so:
+As Dokku pins all buildpacks via Herokuish releases, there may be occasions where a local buildpack version is out of date.
+If you wish to use a more recent version of the buildpack, you may use any of the above methods to specify a buildpack *without* the Git SHA attached like so:

 ```shell
 # using the latest nodejs buildpack
 dokku config:set node-js-app BUILDPACK_URL=https://github.com/heroku/heroku-buildpack-nodejs
 ```

-You may also wish to use a **specific** version of a buildpack, which is also simple
+You may also wish to use a *specific* version of a buildpack, which is also simple

 ```shell
 # using v87 of the nodejs buildpack